yongchao98/CodeSteer-v1.0/README.md

 ## Feedback

-We welcome all sorts of feedback!
-Please just raise an issue, no matter if it's any bugs you find or specific questions / suggestions regarding the project.
+We appreciate all feedback!
+Feel free to raise an issue for bugs, questions, or suggestions.

 ## Assistance